mydeifies/mydeifies/README.md

    close with you or if im asked to so pls lmk!

-╰  interests : genshin, hsr, anime,
-   cosplaying (online and irl!)
+╰  interests : cosmic princess kaguya, genshin, hsr, gachiakuta, other shows n animes, cosplaying (online and irl!)

 ![image](https://64.media.tumblr.com/30471b860119adbea832d49c3f9568e1/8e4be4c39f609465-44/s2048x3072/29d0da50a11d3756224f0f5d60a5a5bf95f19592.png)